When you need to send a money transfer, do you come across abbreviations and financial jargon? Let’s shed some light on what it all means.

 Remittances can be personal money transfers made to family and friends, as well as business payments.

-- Migration – More people are now choosing to live and work abroad.
+- Migration – more people are now choosing to live and work abroad.
 Therefore, many remittances are made by people working and living abroad to family back home.

-- Globally connected businesses – The internet makes it easier than ever for businesses to connect and collaborate with suppliers, clients and employees all around the world.
+- Globally connected businesses – the internet makes it easier than ever for businesses to connect and collaborate with suppliers, clients and employees all around the world.
 This has resulted in a sharp increase in overseas remittances paying for business invoices.

 How to send a remittance

 The cost you need to pay depends on the provider and service that you choose.
-Generally, banks charge high fees and provide poor exchange rates on remittances.

 Also known as a bank routing number, an ABA number is a nine-digit code used to identify banks in the USA.